11 best TV deals in the Amazon Prime Day 2024 sale

 A two-day sale exclusive to Amazon’s Prime members, we’ve already been treated to deals on its own Fire TVs, as well as super-popular OLED sets from LG, Samsung, Toshiba, Panasonic and Hisense.

 True to form, the tech team is rounding up all the best Amazon October Prime Day deals on TVs from all the biggest brands below.
-But remember, it all ends on Wednesday 9 October at 11.59pm, so you don’t have too long to browse around.
+But remember, it all ends today (Wednesday 9 October) at 11.59pm, so, you don’t have too long to browse around.

 - Amazon Fire TV 2-Series 720p smart TV, 32in: Was £249.99, now £139.99, Amazon.co.uk